Sunday, 22 December 2024

 136. On a Sunday by Nick Heyward

-I guess it's only natural to preserve the best possible version of somebody when consigning them to memory.
+I guess it's only natural to preserve the best possible version of folk when consigning them to memory.
 Tim, too, has sadly died, but not before finding family joy.
 I just hope he and Nick have found their way home.

 Sunday, 8 December 2024